 Matija Strniša's most recent work includes the score for the internationally successful South Korean feature film, House of Hummingbird, which had its world premiere at the Busan International Film Festival 2018 in the “New Currents” Section.
 It went on to win the KNN Audience Award and the NETPAC Award and was premiered in Europe at the 2019 edition of Berlin International Film Festival where it was awarded the Grand Prize in the "Generation 14plus section" as Best Film.
 Bora Kim's debut premiered in North America at the 2019 Tribeca International Film Festival and was awarded as Best International Narrative Feature.

-His music has been recorded several times by the German Film Orchestra Babelsberg.
-In 2014, he received the Sonic Research Award (1st Price) for his composition Particles of Accordeon in Rome, Italy.
-In 2014, he was co-composer on writing music for a radio play adaptation of The Neverending Story by Michael Ende produced by West German Radio (WDR).
-The radio play won an award for the best children’s German radio play 2016.
+Strniša's music has been recorded by the German Film Orchestra Babelsberg and the WDR Symphony Orchestra.
+In 2014, he received the Sonic Research Award (1st prize) for his composition Particles of Accordeon in Rome, Italy.
+In the same year, Strniša co-composed the music for a radio play adaptation of The Neverending Story by Michael Ende, produced by West German Radio (WDR).
+The radio play won the award for the Best Children’s German Radio Play in 2016.

-He is a member of The European Film Academy and a 2018 Berlinale Talents fellow.
+He is a member of The European Film Academy.

 He lives and works in Berlin.